Table of Contents

 If you're planning to adopt a dog, spend time researching breeds that best fit you and your personality.

 Always get a dog from a reputable breeder.
-Ask them what breed of dog you think that will suit your taste.
+Ask them what breed of dog you think will suit your taste.

 You can also choose any of the top small dog breeds from our list above and become a dog owner today.